Virtual On: Cyber Troopers: Story

-Development
+Development and release

 The arcade and Saturn versions were both developed by Sega AM3, though not by the same team.
 The decision to convert the game to the Saturn was made in response to player feedback.

-Producer Juno Watari described the conversion to Saturn as more difficult and frustrating than the more typical fighting games due to, among other things, the large size of the arenas and the numerous projectiles used by the fighters.
-As an example of the difficulties the team faced, he recounted that "the robot Daiden fires a laser but we really had our work cut out trying to figure out how we were going to represent the laser because its radius is so big.
+Producer Juro Watari described the conversion to Saturn as more difficult and frustrating than the more typical fighting games due to, among other things, the large size of the arenas and the numerous projectiles used by the fighters.
+As an example of the difficulties the team faced, he recounted that "the robot Raiden fires a laser but we really had our work cut out trying to figure out how we were going to represent the laser because its radius is so big.
 At first there was a delay when we tried to draw it on the screen so we had to rewrite it several times."
 The team used their own custom operating system to develop the conversion rather than the Sega Graphics Library.
 Because the Saturn cannot generate as many polygons per second as the Model 2 hardware, the polygonal backgrounds were replaced with scrolling images.

-Rumors which state that an early version of the Virtual On arcade version was planned to use the VR-1 headset also circulate - though these are not confirmed, the MVD design is incorporated into the Virtuaroids of the game.
+Rumors which state that an early version of the Virtual-On arcade version was planned to use the VR-1 headset also circulate - though these are not confirmed, the MVD design is incorporated into the Virtuaroids of the game.